 There will be a lot of testing but if you are searching for a growth hacker to hire, don’t accept someone just because they can do A/B tests and focus on the local maxima.
 What will bring you success is a person who can ask the deeper questions and establish a growth path for your product that is sustainable in the long run.

 It’s by asking and answering those deeper questions as well as focusing on moving metrics and making fast iterations that you’ll be able to steepen the learning curve as a growth hacker.
 In essence, it is like a cycle of learning, iterating, and testing until you find techniques that work for your specific line of business.
 The growth aspect is not going to be fast, but the learning has to be.

-A former member of the growth team at Dropbox – Ivan Kirgin – once compared it to making investments in the stock market.
+A former member of the growth team at Dropbox – Ivan Kirgin – once compared it to making high-yield investments in the stock market.
 He said, “if there was a formula, those who knew it won’t share.
 I think all these growth hacking strategies are about creating a process that enable you to learn as much as possible, as fast as you can to increase the likelihood of winning.”